Skip to main content

 Another concern is a loss of personal human touch due to ‘too much’ automation.
 AI can provide value insights and automate mundane tasks.
 However, AI can also automate and optimise for incorrect assets such as objectives, audiences and keywords.
 AI works best when balanced with human contributions and real data inputs.

-For example, if AI does not receive consistent data about marketing qualified leads, or does not convert to customers, the AI isn’t going to run at its optimum rate.
-Even so, there will still be instances where humans will notice trends or cues before AI does.
-So, it's important for businesses to balance AI with human interactions and to ensure that data is optimised and input from customers, employees and employers is also valued and heard.
+For example, if AI does not receive consistent data about marketing qualified leads or does not convert to customers, it won’t run at its optimum rate.
+Even so, there will still be instances where humans notice trends or cues before AI does.
+So, it's important for businesses to balance artificial intelligence with human interactions and ensure that data is optimised and input from customers, employees, and employers is also valued and heard.

 But since AI unleashes enormous growth and opportunities, it never really stops.
 Like a car without brakes, AI is prone to frictionless instability.
 Once it’s in motion, it’s hard to stop.
 AI offers a fantastic way to reach vast numbers of people with personalised messaging, but over-communication can be a consumer’s nightmare.